-IV.5.2.3 Treatments to be followed when government buys the depreciated assets
+IV.5.2.5 Treatments to be followed when government buys the problematic assets

-- 13. Let us then assume that government buys (or takes over) the depreciated assets.
+- 18. Government may also buy (or take over) the problematic assets.
 It does this directly or through specific units created on purpose which are considered to be part of the government sector.
-In the following, both will be referred to as purchases by government. - 14.
-Government buys (or takes over) the depreciated assets from the financial institution at a price that might differ / be higher than the market value (or fair value) at that moment.
-The rules to be followed depend on the availability of reliable information. - a.
-Recordings related to setting up the defeasance - 15.
-As a general principle, a capital transfer should be recorded when government buys the assets from a financial institution.
-The amount of the capital transfer in favour of the financial institution should be equal to the difference between the amount paid for buying them and their market value. - It is useful to make a distinction between different kinds of assets. - 16.
-Most assets, being traded on the market on a regular basis have an observable market value.
-This applies to securities, quoted shares and real estate.
-Indirect investment in real estate could also be part of the defeasance structure.
-It is assumed that, in the defeasance, the sale price of these assets deviates from the market value.
-In this case, the amount of the capital transfer is equal to the difference between the sale price of the assets and the market value. - For real estate assets, in general, it may be assumed that the financial institutions are in distress because of the falling prices on the real estate market, rather than because of their involvement in specific bad assets.
-So, price indexes for real estate may be applied to their purchaser price, in order to calculate their market value. - For securities and shares (other than those linked to real estate), except in the case of a general stock exchange crisis, market prices can be derived from stock exchange information for quoted instruments.
-This would be more difficult for unquoted shares.
+In the following section, both will be referred to as purchases by government.
+The main point is that government buys (or takes over) the problematic assets from the financial institution at a price that might differ / be higher than the market value (or fair value) estimated or observed at that moment. - a.
+Recordings at the start of the defeasance process - 19.
+As a general principle, the purchase of the assets is a financial transaction but under the conditions above a capital transfer should be recorded when government buys the assets from a financial institution.
+The amount of the capital transfer in favour of the financial institution should be equal to the difference between the amount paid for buying them and their market value.
+It is useful to make a distinction between different kinds of assets.

+14 It is important that the stocks and flows relating to dealing with problematic assets are properly recorded in the supplementary tables relating to the financial turmoil.